-The Company adopted AASB 16 for the year ended 30th June 2020.
+The Company adopted AASB 16 for the year ended 30th June 2023.

-Where leases have a term of less than 12 months or relate to low value assets, the Company has applied the optional exemptions to not capitalise these leases and instead account for the lease expense on a straight-line basis over the lease term.
+Where leases have a term of less than 12 months or relate to low value assets, the Company has applied the optional exemptions to not capitalize these leases and instead account for the lease expense on a straight-line basis over the lease term.

-In summary please note that for the year ending 30th June 2021 the company has a one year lease effective from 27 March 2021 with an option to extend for a further 2 years commencing on 27 March 2022.
-As there is no clear certainty that the company will extend the lease beyond 27 March 2022, the directors have elected for the year ended 30 June 2021 to apply for the optional exemption in relation to AASB 16 and not capitalise the lease instead the lease payments are expensed on a straight line basis over the lease term.
+In summary please note that for the year ending 30th June 2023 the company had a one year lease effective up to from 27 March 2023.
+Currently the company is on a monthly casual lease arrangement.
+The Directors of the company are in the process of arranging a lease for a 12 month term.
+As there is no clear certainty that the company will extend the lease beyond 12 months.
+The directors have elected for the year ended 30 June 2023 to apply for the optional exemption in relation to AASB 16 and not capitalize the lease instead the lease payments are expensed on a straight line basis over the lease term.